russell-n/oldape/documentation/developers/source/api/index.rst

 The **Connections** provide connectivity to devices.
 It is their responsibility to send commands to them and to understand connection failure errors.

-.. currentmodule:: timetorecovertest.connections
+.. currentmodule:: tottest.connections

 .. autosummary::
    :toctree: connections_api

    adbconnection
    localconnection
-   sl4aconnection
+   sshconnection

 Devices
 -------

 The **Devices** provide a set of standardized method calls to the connections (the devices should all have the same method-names).

-.. currentmodule:: timetorecovertest.devices
+.. currentmodule:: tottest.devices

 .. autosummary::
    :toctree: devices_api

    basedevice
-   sl4adevice

 Info
 ----

 **Info** is the primary help system for the APE.
 It is meant to be a reminder system to remind the user how to configure the test and run it.

-.. currentmodule:: timetorecovertest.info
+.. currentmodule:: tottest.info

 .. autosummary::
    :toctree: info_api